Azure/communication-ui-library/README.md

 Azure Communication Services UI Library is a collection of JavaScript libraries that can be used to easily build fast, responsive communication web applications.

-We have interactive storybook pages in our storybook📖 to try out features and examples to get your development kick started 🚀.
+We have interactive storybook pages in our storybook 📖 to try out features and examples to get your development kick started 🚀.

 ## Getting Started